Before I present you with some ideas for your one week in Crete, let me first explain the title of this story.

-Falassarna is a beach on the Western side of Crete, and is famous for “amazing sunsets”.
-It was also a short drive from us, so we went there on the evening of our arrival to be amazed by the sunset.
-It was nice, but we were not amazed.
+Falassarna is a beach on the Western side of Crete.
+It is famous for “amazing sunsets”.
+Falassarna was also a short drive from us, so we went there on the evening of our arrival to be amazed by the sunset.
+We liked it, but we were not amazed.

-In fact it was there we realised that Lithuanian sea coast actually does have pretty good sunset.
+In fact, it was there we realised that Lithuanian sea coast actually does have a pretty good sunset.
 It doesn’t excel in many things, like sea temperature, water transparency, aquatic life or others.
-But it does have great sunsets: Lithuania is facing directly West and is placed high up North enough to have nice slow sun-setting speed, which allow you enough time to sit in the cozy dunes, open a bottle of wine and actually finish it with a serving of smoked fish.
+But it does have great sunsets.
+Lithuania is facing directly West and is placed high up North enough to have nice slow sun-setting speed.
+It allows you enough time to sit in the cosy dunes, open a bottle of wine and actually finish it with a serving of smoked fish.

-Here we had in fact have just enough time to jump out of the car, unbuckle Mark from his seat, appreciate the view, realise that the batteries of both our phones are dead and no pictures of this historical moment will be taken.
+In Falassarna we had in fact have just enough time to jump out of the car, unbuckle Mark from his seat, appreciate the view, realise that the batteries of both our phones are dead and no pictures of this historical moment will be taken.
 And that was it.
-Good we didn’t bring our fish dinner with us.
+Good, we didn’t bring our fish dinner with us.

-Elafonisi is actually a tiny (1.5 km2) island in the southwestern corner of Crete, but is very close to the mainland – so close that you can actually walk to this island through the shallow water.
+Elafonisi is actually a tiny (1.5 sq km) island in the southwestern corner of Crete but is very close to the mainland.
+So close that you can actually walk to this island through the shallow water.
 And after you get there, you can enjoy the views of the blue sea and pink-ish sand.
 Yes, beautiful, yes, absolutely worth going there on this good road asphalt.